dennislee22/dennislee22.github.io/docs/cdppvc/nexus.md

     nexus.cdpkvm.cldr:9999/cdppvc/cloudera_thirdparty/fluent-bit   v1.4.6-3896242      a5d1d3a3a3ef        2 years ago         220 MB
     ```

 16. For CDP Data Services on Openshift platform solution, import the CA certificate `nexus.crt` into the Openshift platform using this [method](https://docs.openshift.com/container-platform/4.7/cicd/builds/setting-up-trusted-ca.html).
-This step is needed to prevent "x509: certificate signed by unknown authority" issue when the system attempts to pull the docker images from the above Docker registry to provision the CDP Data Services Control Plane pods.
+This step is needed to prevent "x509: certificate signed by unknown authority" issue when the system attempts to pull the docker images from the above Docker registry in the process of provisioning the CDP Data Services Control Plane pods.